prathimacode-hub/Awesome_Python_Scripts/BasicPythonScripts/Invisibility Cloak/README.md

 # Aim
   Hello EVERYONE,lets do some magic using computer vision.
 I hope you all know about ‘invisible cloak’, this will make you invisible.
 We will see how we can do the same magic       trick   with the help of computer vision.
 I will code with python and use the opencv and numpy library.

+# Purpose
+  Our purpose is to become Invisible using a cloak with the help of various Python libraries.

 # Setup instructions

   1. Install the latest python 3.5 and above and once you finish installing it .